gazebosim/gz-transport/tutorials/07_relay.md

 Now, you should receive the messages, as your node in the host is directly relaying the discovery messages inside your Docker instance via unicast.

+## Known limitations

+Keep in mind that the end points of all the nodes should be reachable both ways.
+The relay feature will overcome the UDP multicast limitation but remember that after the discovery phase the nodes will exchange data directly using a different set of end points.
+These end points should be reachable from any node, otherwise the communication will not work.

+Example: Imagine that you're running a publisher in your home machine.
+Tipically, you'll be using a private IP address behind your home router doing NAT.
+If you try to run a subscriber node inside a computer over the internet using a public IP, things will not work even using `IGN_RELAY`.
+The discovery protocol will reach the subscriber and back (thanks to the NAT), but things will stop at that point.
+The real data exchange will not be possible, as the subscriber will not be able to communicate with the publisher's endpoint using a private IP address.
+A solution to this problem is to create a VPN to create the abstraction that both machines are within the same local network.